Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Rebuild_NCNs.md

 - No single rebuild request should include all of the worker nodes that have DVS running on them.

+- It is not recommended to reboot compute nodes at the same time as workers nodes with DVS servers are being rebuilt.
+This is to avoid restarting DVS clients and servers at the same time.

 ##### Example

 (`ncn-m001#`) An example of a single request to rebuild multiple worker nodes simultaneously: